 5. Immunotherapy

 Immunotherapeutic drugs boost the immune system's ability to recognize and attack cancer cells.
 This therapy is used in the treatment of advanced liver cancer.
-Most commonly used drugs are:
+The most commonly used drugs are:

 6. Embolization therapy